| |

 Points to Remember

-- Successful nutrition management requires analysis of feed resources.
+- Successful nutrition management requires the analysis of the feed resources.

-- Best feeding management is attained by separating cows that have calved from those that have not.
+- The best feeding management is attained by separating cows that have calved from those that have not.

-- Ration balancing using the animal's nutrient requirements and the nutrient composition of the feed resource should be used to determine the appropriate ration.
+- Ration balancing using the animal's nutrient requirements and the nutrient composition of the feeds helps to determine the appropriate mix of feeds.

-- Moisture content of feeds must be known to assure accurate ration formulation, particularly silages.
+- Moisture content of silages must be known to assure accurate ration formulation.

-- The mineral needs of a cow increase rapidly after she calves.
+- The mineral needs of a cow increase after she calves.

-- Extra nutrients are required 90 days post-calving to assure a cow that will produce maximum milk and rebreed efficiently.
+- Extra nutrients are required 90 days post-calving for a cow to produce enough milk and rebreed efficiently.

-- Injuries and diseases of beef cattle at calving include some common and acute conditions that generally respond rapidly to treatment with little effect on the subsequent breeding period.
+- Injuries and diseases at calving generally respond to treatment with little effect on the subsequent breeding period.

-- Calving losses in heifers are often high and most of these deaths are a result of calving difficulties.
+- Calving losses in heifers can be high because of calving difficulties.

-- The rancher must use good judgement in his decisions as to which calving problems require professional help.
+- Use good judgement as to which calving problems require professional help.

 - Traction on the calf in the early stages should be exerted upward in the direction of the tail head and not downward.
-Once the calf is in the pelvic cavity, traction should be straight backward and then downward; thus the calf passes through the birth canal in the form of an arch.
+Once the calf is in the pelvic cavity, traction should be straight backward and then downward allowing the calf to pass through the birth canal in the form of an arch.

-- Many calving difficulties could be eliminated by proper development of replacement heifers or breeding first-calf heifers to bulls that will sire calves with below average birth weights.
+- Many calving difficulties could be eliminated by proper development of replacement heifers and breeding first-calf heifers to bulls that will sire calves with light birth weights.

-- Even though calf weight is the most important single cause of calving difficulty, size of the pelvic opening of the cow is also related to calving difficulty.
+- Even though calf weight is the most important single cause of calving difficulty, size of the pelvic opening is also related to calving difficulty.

 Good Management Practices